JWWeatherman/PoW_Hardfork/README.md

-As a result of these, and other challenges, no mechanism has been identified to reliably determine the ratio of malicous to benevolent
-ASIC maker investments that would be destroyed through a PoW change at a given point in time.
+As a result of these, and other challenges, no mechanism has been identified to reliably determine the ratio of malicous to benevolent specialized hardware maker investments that would be destroyed through a PoW change at a given point in time.

-## ASIC makers with products near end of life
+## Specialized hardware makers with products near end of life
-If an ASIC maker has made investments in hardware that is nearing obsolescence by the creation of more effecient hardware, they would actually benefit from a PoW change.
+If an specialized hardware maker has made investments in hardware that is nearing obsolescence by the creation of more effecient hardware, they would actually benefit from a PoW change.